 Of course, it is ideal if two teleworkers share a workplace, but that was not the question.
 On the one hand, flexible working hours were also addressed by applicants for whom leisure and private life are of a completely different significance than before 20 years - keyword generation Y. Companies must apply today to the employees - not vice versa.

-Above all, however, the topic was actively in demand by our employees, who are returning from maternity protection - as a company, one should respond to the needs of its highly qualified workforce.
+Above all, however, the topic was actively in demand by our employees returning from maternity protection - as a company, one should respond to the needs of its highly qualified workforce.

 For the same reason, we offer, for example, during the school holidays a care for the children, with which then for example excursions are made.
 And even if family members are ill, we help with consulting services to find suitable help.